AkiraBrown/PortfolioBackend/src/db/Blogdb/Why fs is my favourite node module.md

 In this function "getDirectoryFiles" we...

-1. Check if the repository Blogdb.
+1. Check if the repository is in Blogdb folder.
 2. Make the directory if it doesn't exist.
 3. Read the directory to get all the file names within the directory.
 These would be the markdown files that this blog is from.